truenas/documentation/content/_index.md

 {{< columns >}}

-* Apps redesigned: this complete overhaul of apps screens and containerd addition provides more deployment options and usability for applications.
+* Apps redesigned: this complete overhaul of apps screens and improvements to the feature backend provides more deployment options and usability for applications.

-* Drive count optimizations: SCALE 23.10 has numerous back-end improvements to allow up to **1255** disks under management!

 * Pool creation redesign: provides more information about pool configuration and supports larger SCALE deployments with hundreds of disks.

-* iSCSI ALUA support: similar to TrueNAS CORE, SCALE High Availability systems now support iSCSI ALUA.
+* System reporting has been overhauled and now uses a new backend to provide system statistics to the **Reporting** screens.

+* Drive count optimizations: SCALE 23.10 has numerous back-end improvements to allow up to **1255** disks under management.

 <--->

-* System debug redesign to speed up issue investigations.
+* System debug redesigned to speed up issue investigations.

-* System reporting has been overhauled and now uses netdata to provide system statistics to the **Reporting** screens.

-* Improved NFS and SMB client support for richer ACL types.
+* SCALE Enterprise: similar to TrueNAS CORE Enterprise, iSCSI ALUA support is added to TrueNAS SCALE Enterprise.

 * ZFS draid support is pending and will be available in a future 23.10 release.